About Me

 Reclaim: Dignity + Hope + Life

-"Karen walked into our organization as a volunteer and became a beautiful strength and steady voice of discernment almost immediately.
+"Karen walked into our organization and became a beautiful strength and steady voice of discernment almost immediately.
 The trust she built with our team happened faster than I would have believed."

 Compassionate Hands · Nashville, TN